oshrit-feruz/-nationalize-genderize/README.md

 # Nationalize-Genderize App💭
-' Nationalize-Genderize' is a name search for predictade your gender and your countries that you possibly at.🧒 [Click Here](https://nationalize-genderize.netlify.app/) to check your name!😃
+'Nationalize-Genderize' is a name search for predictade your gender and your countries that you possibly at.🧒

+[Click Here](https://nationalize-genderize.netlify.app/) to check your name!😃

 This code also store all of the past requests and rendering it into a table.